app-json/app.json/README.md

 ### app.errors

-Returns `null` if app manifest is valid.

-Returns an array of error objects if invalid:
+Returns an array of error objects:

 ```js
 [